 It wasn’t until I moved elsewhere that I realized how rare it was to find restaurant hot dogs grilled on an open bed of charcoal.
 Ted’s Hot Dogs is the go-to spot; ask for your Sahlen’s “extra charred” and with the works (including Buffalo’s own Weber’s Mustard) to give it a little extra kick.

-No Buffalo-themed food list would be complete without them – so much so that we even created the Buffalo Wing Trail!
-Just called “wings” here, there are lots of great options around town, but a visit to Gabriel’s Gate in Allentown ranks as one of the city’s best wing spots for many Buffalonians.
+No Buffalo-themed food list would be complete without them!
+Just called “wings” here, there are lots of great options around town, but Gabriel’s Gate in Allentown ranks as one of the city’s best wing spots for many Buffalonians.
 Aside from being a classic Buffalo pub, the wings here are, in my opinion, just the right combination of flavor and sauciness.